 If looks could kill, the woman’s stare would have dropped the man on then and there.
 His hands went to his chest palms extended in a conciliatory fashion.
 “I meant to say, sorry for hitting you and thanks.”
 She nodded sternly.

 The police officer had to escape.
 He rose to his hands and knees and started crawling toward the door.
 This did not stop the boy from kicking his left side nor did it stop the dog from biting his right ankle.

 As he crawled, he felt the couple’s derision and scorn as they hurled insults and derogatory pejoratives related to his race and profession.

 A couple of times he feared that the headstock, which was for all practical purposes all that remained of the guitar, would come crashing down on his head.
 Luckily it didn’t.

-Perhaps as vile as these people were they felt the young officer was no longer threat so they felt it was no longer moral to strike him.
+Perhaps as vile as these people were they felt the young officer was no longer a threat so they felt it was no longer moral to strike him.
 More likely, though, the couple knew murder, especially of a policeman, was a far worse crime than assault.

 Regardless, the young man did not care and was just happy he could flee avoiding further injury.
 When he arrived on their lawn, all attacks, verbal or otherwise, ceased.

 He passed out sprawled, partly due to the head wound and partly due to exhaustion.
 Recent events did not go as planned.